 - Tell your doctor if you are or planning to become pregnant or are breastfeeding.

 - Do not take if allergic to glycopyrrolate or any of its ingredients.

-No, glycopyrrolate is not known to impair fertility and has no known effects on birth control
+No, Gcolate is not known to impair fertility and has no known effects on birth control

-No, glycopyrrolate is strictly prescribed by the doctors.
+No, Gcolate is strictly prescribed by the doctors.